- We plan and worry about the future.

 - U.S. History is an in-depth study of our history.

-- This course will focus on units from Early Exploration and the Colonial Period through the Civil War.
+- This course will focus on units from Early European Exploration through the Civil War.

 - There is emphasis placed upon a working knowledge of the U.S. Constitution.